m-j-rahman/civilization_5_mods/README.md

 * ~/.local/share/Aspyr/Sid Meier's Civilization 5/MODS

+For example, to use the mod "Nearby Observatories" on a Linux machine, the path should end up as: ~/.local/share/Aspyr/Sid Meier's Civilization 5/MODS/nearby_observatories
+Nothing needs to be done with the files within each mod folder (typically each will contain a modinfo file and a folder of xml files), leave them as is.
 The mod should then be available to select from the in-game Mods screen.
 Restart the game if it is already running.

 ## Collection